 Though Smalls started only a few years ago, the company has gone through a number of significant changes in terms of its product lineup.
 In the beginning, Smalls was primarily a fresh cat food company (and still is), but now they offer freeze-dried food and kibble.

 Each of Smalls’ cat foods comes in several flavors.
-Their fresh, human-grade cat food comes in four proteins and two textures.
-Choose from a smooth or ground texture in chicken, turkey, beef, or fish.
+Their fresh, human-grade cat food comes in three proteins and textures.
+Choose from a smooth, ground, or pulled texture in chicken (Bird), turkey (Other Bird), fish, or beef (Cow).

 Smalls’ freeze-dried raw food is a nutritious alternative to traditional extruded kibble.
 It comes in three protein options: chicken (Bird), turkey (Other Bird), and duck (Water Bird).
 These foods are freeze-dried to preserve their nutritional integrity and to give the foods a nice crunch.